Lowchen Dog Price Explained

 Here is how to find healthy puppies and what you should look for in a purebred Lowchen puppy:

 • Look for a responsible breeder: Always go for a responsible breeder who follows good breeding practices.
-They take special care to breed their dogs for good health and temperament.
+They take special care in breeding their dogs for good health and temperament.
 This will increase your chances of ending up with a happy, healthy Lowchen that lives for a long time.
 Avoid puppy mills and support a reputable breeder.

 • Contract of sale